Aiven-Open/klaw-docs/docs/docs/run-source.rst

   .. tip:: You can also clone both repositories to use the "bleeding edge" version if you wish.

-2. Build both projects by running ``mvn clean install`` from the top level of each project directory.
+2. Build both projects by running ``mvn clean package`` from the top level of each project directory.
 This will build a JAR file in the ``target/`` directory of each project.

 3. Start the API component by running its JAR file::